-9. RELATED-PARTY TRANSACTIONS
+11. RELATED-PARTY TRANSACTIONS

-In August 2019, the Company entered into a consulting agreement with the chairman of the Company's Board of Directors, to provide various consulting services to the Company.
-The total expense under the agreement for the three and six months ended June 30, 2020 was \$0.1 million and \$0.2 million, respectively.
-As of June 30, 2020, there were no amounts payable to the chairman for costs related to the consulting agreement.
+In August 2019, the Company entered into a consulting agreement with the chairman of the Company's Board of Directors to provide various consulting services to the Company.
+The total cash expense under the agreement for the three months ended March 31, 2021 and 2020 was \$0.1 million and \$0.1 million, respectively.
+As of March 31, 2021, there were no amounts payable to the chairman for costs related to the consulting agreement.
+In March 2021, the consulting agreement was modified so that the chairman would no longer receive cash compensation for his consulting services and would instead be compensated solely via equity compensation.
+The aggregate grant date fair value of the equity awarded to the chairman in 2021 and 2020 for his consulting services was \$0.6 million and \$0.2 million, respectively.
+The grant date fair value is calculated in accordance with FASB ASC Topic 718.

-10. SUBSEQUENT EVENTS
+12. SUBSEQUENT EVENTS

-The Company has evaluated subsequent events for financial statement purposes occurring through August 5, 2020, the date that these condensed consolidated financial statements were issued.
+The Company has evaluated subsequent events for financial statement purposes occurring through the date these condensed consolidated financial statements were issued and determined that there are no material recognized or unrecognized subsequent events requiring disclosure.